SFDO-Tooling/CumulusCI/docs/scratch_orgs.rst

                 days: 7
                 namespaced: True

-This org uses the same SFDX configuration file as the ``dev`` org, but has different configuration in ``cumulusci.yml``, resulting in a different org shape and a different use case.
+This org uses the same Salesforce DX configuration file as the ``dev`` org, but has different configuration in ``cumulusci.yml``, resulting in a different org shape and a different use case.
+The key facets of the org shape that are defined in ``cumulusci.yml`` are whether or not the org has a namespace and the length of the org's lifespan.

+Org definition files stored in the ``orgs`` directory are configured as in the `Salesforce DX Developer Guide <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_def_file.htm>`_.

-Many projects never need to add a new org definition ``.json`` file, simply modifying the files that are shipped with CumulusCI.
-However, new definitions can be added and referenced in the ``scratch:`` section of ``cumulusci.yml`` to establish org configurations that are completely bespoke to a project.
+Many projects never need to add a new org definition ``.json`` file, simply modifying the files that are shipped with CumulusCI to add specific features and settings.
+However, new definitions can be added and referenced in the ``scratch:`` section of ``cumulusci.yml`` to establish org configurations that are completely customized for a project.

-Import an org from the Salesforce CLI
+Import an Org from the Salesforce CLI
 -------------------------------------

-CumulusCI can import existing orgs from the Salesforce DX keychain.
-To import a scratch org from Salesforce DX, run
+CumulusCI can import existing orgs from the Salesforce CLI keychain.
+To import a scratch org from Salesforce CLI, run

 .. code-block:: console

     $ cci org import sfdx_alias cci_alias

-For ``sfdx_alias``, you can specify the alias or username of the org in the SFDX keychain.
+For ``sfdx_alias``, you can specify the alias or username of the org in the Salesforce CLI keychain.
 For ``cci_alias``, provide the name you'd like to use in CumulusCI's keychain.

-Note that CumulusCI cannot automatically refresh orgs imported from Salesforce DX when they expire.
+Note that CumulusCI cannot automatically refresh orgs imported from Salesforce CLI when they expire.

-Use a non-default Dev Hub
+Use a Non-Default Dev Hub
 -------------------------

 By default, CumulusCI will create scratch orgs using the Dev Hub org that is configured as the ``defaultdevhubusername`` in ``sfdx``.
 You can switch to a different Dev Hub org within a particular project by configuring the ``devhub`` service: